 BEST PLACE TO BUY: FINISH LINE

 Talking about that two-way leather combo, the toe cap section is rocking that extra shiny patent leather taken straight out of the AJ 11.
 Meanwhile, the shroud itself is made out of paper-thin synthetic leather which adds an enormous amount of containment & volume for the upper without really making the shoe play heavy/bulky due to its thin nature.
-And it’s definitely something that lets our eyes to take a break from consistently looking at those knitted uppers.
+And it’s definitely something that lets our eyes take a break from consistently looking at those knitted uppers.
 Love it.

-Now the back area, including ankle section, and everything else that is hiding underneath the shroud creates a one-piece mesh booty.
+Now the back area, including the ankle section, and everything else that is hiding underneath the shroud creates a one-piece mesh booty.
 Worth mentioning – I didn’t receive any fit related issues unlike experiencing some light bubble effect type of scenario in the toe area of the HP X & adidas Pro Bounce.
 I’m willing to think that it’s mainly because of the shroud sort of containing everything together in one place.
 Or it’s just every single piece of the upper contributing & performing as a whole package.
 Either way – I’m really impressed.

 If comparing the Jumpman Hustle with one of its rivals – the Hyperdunk X – that $30 dollar decrease in price leaves us with only one Zoom Air unit located in the forefoot – the rest of the midsole being pure Phylon.

 Obviously, with the heel Zoom Air pillow gone, the back loses some of the fun if high-grade of bounciness is what you’re going for.
 Personally, phylon alone was not enough for me to really enjoy the heel unit as much as I would want to.
 It definitely wasn’t “dead” by any means.
 You’re still getting a decent amount of impact protection.
-But the problem for me was that it did feel some type of way constrained, I’m assuming, that has to do with phylon compound being to firm – even for my size & weight.
+But the problem for me was that it did feel some type of way constrained, I’m assuming, that has to do with the phylon compound being too firm – even for my size & weight.
 Man… That heel Zoom Air pillow would have changed everything.

-I feel like for brands it so much easy to manufacture a team model, instead of a signature one just because you’re not forced to push the envelope as hard as possible by inventing top-of-the-line technologies and so on.
+I feel like for brands it’s so much easier to manufacture a team model, instead of a signature one just because you’re not forced to push the envelope as hard as possible by inventing top-of-the-line technologies and so on.
 You just pick what’s available & what is proved to work and whoa la – all of the sudden you got yourself a beastly performing sneaker.
 And the Jordan Jumpman Hustle is the newest proof of that.

 So the bottoms are housing, no doubt about it, the best traction pattern since first it came out – herringbone.
 I think there’s no need to add more.
 Well, maybe that this stuff is a true dust assassin & the king when it comes to producing beastly bite with whatever surface you’re playing on.
 The spacing is rather narrow, not going to lie, but that doesn’t make any difference as far as performance goes whatsoever.
 Those outsoles don’t give a damn.
 You know your bottoms are so damn good – that the only reason you’re wiping them is to protect that icy look from turning piss yellow.